mpv-player/mpv/DOCS/man/vo.rst

         using ``no`` (at the time of writing) will slow down ``xterm``.

     ``--vo-sixel-reqcolors=<colors>`` (default: 256)
+        Has no effect with fixed palette.
 Set up libsixel to use required number of colors for dynamic palette.
 This value depends on the terminal emulator as well.
 Xterm supports 256 colors.
 Can set this to a lower value for faster performance.
-        This option has no effect if fixed palette is used.

     ``--vo-sixel-threshold=<threshold>`` (default: -1)
-        When using a dynamic palette, defines the threshold to change the palette - as percentage of the number of colors, e.g. 20 will change the palette when the number of colors changed by 20%.
-It's a simple measure to reduce the number of palette changes, because it can be slow in some terminals (``xterm``), however, it seems that in ``mlterm`` it causes image corruption.
-The default (-1) will change the palette on every frame and will have better quality, and no corruption in ``mlterm``.
+        Has no effect with fixed palette.
+Defines the threshold to change the palette - as percentage of the number of colors, e.g. 20 will change the palette when the number of colors changed by 20%.
+It's a simple measure to reduce the number of palette changes, because it can be slow in some terminals (``xterm``).
+The default (-1) will choose a palette on every frame and will have better quality.

 ``image``
     Output each frame into an image file in the current directory.
 Each file